timosalm/tanzu-advanced-installation/vsphere-7_tkg1-3/README.md

-# Unofficial Tanzu Advanced PoC guide for TKG 1.3 on vSphere 7
+# Unofficial Tanzu Advanced PoC guide for TKG 1.3.1 on vSphere 7

 It's always recommended to go through the official documentation in addition to this guide!
 The scripts and commands in this guide were executed on a Linux jumpbox.
 The scripts are based on the amazing work done for TKG 1.1 [here](https://github.com/tanzu-end-to-end/clusters).

-The setup requires a DNS zones to be able to create Let's Encrypt certificates and DNS entries to mitigate challenges with e.g. TBS and Harbor.
+The setup requires a DNS zones to be able to create Let's Encrypt certificates and DNS entries to mitigate challenges with e.g. TBS, CNR and Harbor.
 The scripts support Route53 and GCloud DNS, but you can use any provider that is supported by cert-manager, and external-dns.
 If you don't have a domain you can use for it, ask your colleagues.

 ## Environment
 The installation was tested with the following environments:
 - PEZ IaaS Only - vSphere (7.0 U2)

-## TKG-m 1.3 on vSphere 7
+## TKG-m 1.3.1 on vSphere 7

 ### Download and install the Tanzu CLI and kubectl
 *Documentation: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-install-cli.html#download-and-unpack-the-tanzu-cli-and-kubectl-1*